-In 2020, it was estimated there were a total of 777 households in Dunsmuir, with 184 being households with their own children of the householder under 18 years, of which 86 were single parent households.
+In 2020, it was estimated there were a total of 426 families in Dunsmuir, with 166 being households with their own children of the householder under 18 years.
 Dunsmuir average family size in 2020 was 3.0 persons, which was greater than the average household size of 2.41 persons.
 Table A-28 illustrates the number of households that are headed by a female/male single parent.
-As of 2020 single-parent households were 17.8 percent of Dunsmuir's family households, and 11.1 percent of total households.
-Of the single parent households, 60 percent being female-headed households with no spouse present, and 40 percent being male-headed.
+As of 2020, 20.1 percent of Dunsmuir's households were single-parent, of which a significant majority being female-headed households with no spouse present.
+Single parent households that are male-headed accounted for over one-third.